Click on a book to start exploring

 LINKing Authentic Assessment and Early Childhood Intervention

-The only book with professional ratings and reviews of 80 widely used assessment measures for children birth-8, designed to help you select high-quality assessment materials for your early childhood program.
-This book includes reviews of the Assessment, Evaluation, and Programming System, Teaching Strategies GOLD, and the Ages & Stages Questionnaires®.
+This resource offers professional ratings and reviews of 80 widely used assessment measures for children from birth to age eight.
+It assists educators in selecting high-quality assessment tools for early childhood programs, including evaluations of instruments like the Assessment, Evaluation, and Programming System, Teaching Strategies GOLD, and the Ages & Stages Questionnaires®.
+The book aims to support informed decision-making in early childhood assessment practices.

 The Speech-Language Pathologist?s Handbook for Inclusive School Practices